bsaisudh/beginner_tutorials/README.md

 ## Overview

-This tutorial explains the basic subscriber publisher pattern on ROS Kinetic. beginner_tutorials package includes talker node, listener node and related services and messages
+This tutorial explains the basic subscriber publisher pattern on ROS Kinetic. beginner_tutorials package includes talker node, listener node and related services and messages.
+It also contains transform frame broadcast example and rosbag record and play instructions.
+The different options are explained form command line point of view and roslaunch point of view.

+An example for Level 2 integration test using rostest and getest has been provided

 ## License